BryanPeens/spacetagram/README.md

 # SPACETAGRAM APPLICATION

+This project makes use of the [NASA open api](https://api.nasa.gov/) to retrieve mars rover images and data.
+It displays them similar to how instagram displays images, and allows a user to like or unlike rover images.

  - The Live version of this application can be found at Heroku: https://spacetagram-nasa.herokuapp.com/
  - The application features polaris loading function when the page initializes,
  - This application also makes use of polaris pages and card components,